Precipicee/Group10-Agile-Web-Development/README.md

 ---

-## Disclaimer about AI Usage
+## Disclaimer about GitHub Copilot Usage

-AI (ChatGPT, GitHub Copilot) were used throughout this project to assist in development.
+GitHub Copilot were used throughout this project to assist in development.

 ---